-Branching Out is a confidential alcohol, drug and tobacco service provided by Lifeline.
+Branching Out is a confidential alcohol, drug and tobacco service provided by DISC.
 It is for all young people under 21 in Calderdale.
 We work with young people who are using alcohol, drugs, tobacco or solvents at any level, and those at risk of using substances, including standalone stop smoking services for under 18's.

 Branching Out offers a flexible service for young people with a wide range of services on offer.
 We provide honest, accurate advice and information, and support young people to achieve their goals.
 This includes one to one support, positive activities, clinical treatment, advocacy, C-card, Chlamydia screening, and signposting.

 Main office: 9.30 am - 5:00 pm Monday to Friday